Skip to main content

 Both courses are 100% online and are accredited by the CPD Accreditation Group.

-Mental health problems are often covered up through fear of discrimination, and a culture of fear and silence can make things very much worse and be extremely costly for employers.
+Mental health problems are often covered up through fear of discrimination, and a culture of fear and silence can make things very much worse and be highly costly for employers.
+When you book a maritime training course, you take that first step into fostering a mentally positive work environment for everyone.